proseLA/authorizenet_cim/README.md

 # authorizenet_cim
-CIM Module for authorizenet for zencart this is an update for the authorizenet_cim module done years ago for zencart.  the biggest difference is this module is NOT for reordering products.  it is for keeping a credit card on file for the customer to use for future purchases.  the credit card is tokenized and stored on authorize.net servers.
+CIM Module for authorizenet for zencart this is a new version of the authorizenet.net API module.  currently, you MUST have CIM enabled on your authorize.net account for this module to work.  it is for keeping a credit card on file for the customer to use for future purchases.  the credit card is tokenized and stored on authorize.net servers.

-the code repurposes a bunch of code from the super orders ZC module which does not seem to be active.  it is NOT meant as a replacement for that module.  it may play nice with super orders.  i do not know, i have not tested.  i have modified all of the namespaces, so that hopefully they can place nice together.
+the code repurposes some code from the super orders ZC module which does not seem to be active.  it is NOT meant as a replacement for that module.  it may play nice with super orders.  i do not know, i have not tested.  i have modified all of the namespaces, so that hopefully they can place nice together.

 to use this module, you must subscribe to the authorize.net CIM program.  the last time i checked, this added another $10/month to your authorize.net bill.